Leaflet/Leaflet/docs/plugins.md

             <a href="https://github.com/luka1199/Leaflet.AnimatedSearchBox">Leaflet.AnimatedSearchBox</a>
         </td>
 		<td>
-            A Leaflet plugin that provides a simple and animated search box.
+            A simple Leaflet plugin that provides a collapsible search box.
         </td>
 		<td>
 		    <a href="https://github.com/luka1199/">Luka Steinbach</a>